WHAT YOU NEED TO KNOW:

 How to protect your water supply in a nuclear emergency

 Store as much water as you can for your livestock.
-Cover open wells, tanks and other storage containers.
-Close off the intakes from contaminated ponds, streams or cisterns.
+Cover open wells, tanks, and other storage

-In general, water from wells and water heaters should be safe to use.
+water from wells and water heaters should be safe to use.

 How to protect your livestock or poultry in a nuclear emergency

-The first priority is to protect dairy animals because radioactive materials can quickly enter the food chain through milk and other dairy products.
-If sheltering is required, shelter your dairy animals first.
+The first priority is to protect dairy animals because radioactive materials can quickly enter the

-Poultry are more resistant to radioactive contamination than other farm animals.
-Keep them in your enclosed facility and continue to give them stored feed and well water.
-If your poultry are normally kept outdoors, bring them inside if possible.
+your enclosed facility and continue to give them stored feed and well water.
+If your poultry are

 IMPORTANT: Do not destroy any animals, crops, milk or feed supplies unless directed by authorities to do so.